elementor/elementor-developers-docs/src/deprecations/index.md

 ### Soft Deprecation

 This step lasts through four major Elementor versions.
-Using deprecated code in this phase will display a JS warning in the browser console.
-In addition, if the `ELEMENTOR_DEBUG` constant is defined as `true`, the site log will have PHP notices/warnings.
 During this grace period, deprecated code won't break sites, as both the deprecated code and the new code will work as expected.
+However, using deprecated code in this phase will display browser console notice.

 ### Hard Deprecation

 This step lasts through four additional major Elementor versions.
-Using deprecated code in this phase will throw a PHP error.
 This grace period won't break sites as both the deprecated code and the new code will work as expected.
+Nevertheless, using deprecated code in this phase will throw PHP errors.

 ### Deletion

 After eight major versions, the deprecated code is deleted from the codebase.
-At this point, using deprecated code will break sites as this code will no longer work.
-In some cases the deletion process can be postponed until the next major release.
+At this point, using code that is no longer exist will throw fatal PHP errors causing sites to break.
+In some cases, the deletion process can be postponed until the next major release.

 ## Deprecation Period Example